Yasamin-Nourijelyani/multimodal_robotics/README.md

 Also note the model might be slow (can take up to a minute for inference).

+Note: the model assumes input images are 384 by 384 px.

 In ```src/model.py``` update the

 ```instruction```: the text description of the instruction